NDAK10006U Cancelled IT Innovation and Change (ITIaC)

 - Work in groups on a design project

-- Communicate effectively with people that are not part of a design project such as end users and project owners
+- Communicate effectively with people that are not part of a design project such as end-users and project owners

 Is expected to be: K. Bødker, F. Kensing and J. Simonsen: Participatory IT Design.
 Designing for Business and Workplace Realities.
 MIT Press latest edition.

-Compendium with texts that supplement and put the textbook into perspective.
+A compendium with texts that supplement and put the textbook into perspective.

 PhD’s can register for MSc-course by following the same procedure as credit-students, see link above.